A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts

 When discussing the rectangular layout $\LL$ of a plane graph $G$, we can simplify the problem as follows.
 Let $a,b,c,d$ be the four designated exterior vertices of $G$ that correspond to the four rectangles in $\LL$ located at the southwest, northwest, northeast and southeast corners, respectively.
 Let the {\em extended graph} $G_{ext}$ be the graph obtained from $G$ as follows:

-\begin{enumerate} \item Add four new vertices $v_W,v_N,v_E,v_S$ into $G_{ext}$. \item Connect $v_W$ to every vertex of $G$ on the exterior face between $a$ and $b$ in cw order.
+\begin{enumerate} \item Add four vertices $v_W,v_N,v_E,v_S$ and four edges $(v_W,v_N),(v_N,v_E),(v_E,v_S),(v_S,v_W)$ into $G_{ext}$. \item Connect $v_W$ to every vertex of $G$ on the exterior face between $a$ and $b$ in cw order.
 Connect $v_N$ to every vertex of $G$ on the exterior face between $b$ and $c$ in cw order.
 Connect $v_E$ to every vertex of $G$ on the exterior face between $c$ and $d$ in cw order.
-Connect $v_S$ to every vertex of $G$ on the exterior face between $d$ and $a$ in cw order. \item Add four new edges $(v_W,v_N),(v_N,v_E),(v_E,v_S),(v_S,v_W)$ into $G_{ext}$. \end{enumerate}
+Connect $v_S$ to every vertex of $G$ on the exterior face between $d$ and $a$ in cw order. \end{enumerate}

+See Figs \ref{fig:REL} (1) and (2) for an example.
 It is well known \cite{KK85} that $G$ has a rectangular layout $\LL$ if and only if $G_{ext}$ has a rectangular layout $\LL_{ext}$, where the rectangles corresponding to $v_W,v_N,v_E,v_S$ are located at the west, north, east and south boundary of $\LL_{ext}$, respectively.
-(See Fig \ref{fig:REL} (1)).
-Thus, when studying the area-universal layout of $G$, it is sufficient to study $G_{ext}$ instead.
-Hence, without loss of generality, we assume $G$ has exactly four exterior vertices.

 Not every plane graph has rectangular layouts.
-The following well-known theorem classifies the plane graphs with rectangular layouts.
+The following theorem characterizes the plane graphs with rectangular layouts.

-\begin{theorem} \cite{KK85} A plane graph $G$ has a rectangular layout $\mathcal{L}$ with four rectangles on its boundary if and only if: \begin{enumerate} \item Every interior face of $G$ is a triangle and the exterior face of $G$ is a quadrangle; and \item $G$ has no separating triangles. \end{enumerate} \end{theorem}
+\begin{theorem} \cite{KK85} A plane graph $G$ has a rectangular layout $\LL$ with four rectangles on its boundary if and only if: \begin{enumerate} \item Every interior face of $G$ is a triangle and the exterior face of $G$ is a quadrangle; and \item $G$ has no separating triangles. \end{enumerate} \end{theorem}

 A plane graph that satisfies the conditions in Theorem \ref{thm:proper} is called a {\em proper triangular plane graph}.
 From now on we only consider such graphs.